DavideDeFeudis/fbw17-lots/02-html-css/exercises/bootstrap/exercise-09-webpage-1/README.md

 # Bootstrap - Page Building - Exercise #1

-Create a simple page using bootstrap!
+Create a simple page using bootstrap.

-- Use the image found in the images file as a guide!
+See the mockup reference image below as a guide.

 Your page must include: